Nuffle-Labs/data-availability/README.md

 It's fairly reasonable that, when scanning for the original genesis, we can just query a bunch of blocks between 0..N for the genesis data.
 However, this feature doesn't exist yet.

-Once the image is downloaded, or advanced users built the image and modified the genesis config for tests, we need to configure an env file again.
+Once the image is downloaded, or advanced users build the image and modify the genesis config for tests, we need to configure an env file again.
-The envfile example is at `./cdk-stack/cdk-validium-node/.env.example`, and should be updated with the respective variables as above.
+The envfile example is at `./cdk-stack/cdk-validium-node/.env.example`, and should be updated with the abovementioned variables.

-Now we can just do:
+Now we can do:

 `cdk-devnet-up`

-This wil spawn the devnet and an explorer for each network at `localhost:4000`(L1) and localhost:4001`(L2).
+This will spawn the devnet and an explorer for each network at `localhost:4000`(L1) and localhost:4001`(L2).

 Run a transaction, and check out your contract on NEAR, verify the commitment with the last 64 bytes of the transaction made to L1.